SEEKING, LEARNING AND GROWING WITH OTHERS

 MINI RETREATS (“QUIET DAYS”) - Mini Retreats are opportunities to delve more deeply into a Biblical text or theme of the season.
 Because people have different ways of learning, we enter the story via learning, Ignatian meditation, quiet time with questions for reflection, poetry, Q&A/discussion, and an art meditation.
 We end with a festive luncheon.
 Scheduled in advance, on Saturdays, 9:30 am – 1:30 pm.
 Location alternates between Atonement and All Saints’ Episcopal Church, Leonia.
 Sugg. donation: $10, retreat and lunch.

 Designed for visitors, seekers, newcomers — and lifetime learners.
-You’re invited for light refreshments, faith sharing, learning and conversation!
-Supper at 7:15, DVD/Discussion 7:45 – 8:30 p.m.
+You’re invited for a casual supper, faith sharing, learning and conversation!
+Supper at 7:15, DVD/Discussion at 7:45 – 8:30 p.m.
 Come to all the sessions, or to the ones that most interest you.
-Especially recommended for those interested in learning more about Christianity and the Episcopal Church, but open to everyone!

-Our next Discovery Night will be held on Tuesday, October 10, 2017 at 7:15 p.m.: Casual supper.
-At 7:45 p.m.: Beginning a series, “Animate Faith – Practices”.
+Our next Discovery Night will be held on Tuesday, November 7, 2017: “Food: Eating With Jesus” — continuing our animated series, “Spiritual Practices”.
 Need more information or have any questions?
 Click here – your note will be forwarded to our pastor or call the church office at 201-568-1763.

-ADULT EDUCATION RETREAT – Our SEVENTH Annual Adult Education Retreat for men and women, will be held at HOLY CROSS MONASTERY (Episcopal), West Park, NY, September 22-24, 2017.
+ADULT EDUCATION RETREAT – Each year at HOLY CROSS MONASTERY (Episcopal), West Park, NY, led by Dean and Lynne Weber.
 Together we learn, pray with the monks, find time for rest and reflection, and enjoy delicious meals, all overlooking the Hudson River.
-“Rediscovering Grace” will focus on the 500th anniversary of Luther’s Reformation, with its biblical, theological and historical implications for today’s Christians. $220 includes the retreat, two nights, and all meals.
-REGISTRATION CLOSED.
+On Sept.
+22-24, 2017 we held the retreat, “Rediscovering Grace,” which focused on the 500th anniversary of Luther’s Reformation, with its biblical, theological and historical implications for today’s Christians. $220 includes the retreat, two nights, and all meals.
+NEXT YEAR: September 28-30, 2018.

 See our ECUMENICAL & INTERFAITH PAGE for opportunities to gather and grow with our friends in faith, including the Interfaith Women’s Initiative (IWI), the Tenafly Interfaith Association, the North Jersey Christian-Muslim Project, and the Interreligious Brotherhood-Sisterhood Committee of Bergen County (IBSCBC).